Colette Durruti: Biography

 Colette Durruti Morin was born in Barcelona, on 4 December 1931, the daughter of the Spanish anarchist Buenaventura Durruti and French anarchist Émilienne Morin.
 Her family lived in poverty at the time of her birth, with her father having to charge a former employer an indemnity to buy her essential items.
-When Durruti was only two months old, on 10 February 1932, her father was arrested and deported to Africa for his involvement in an anarchist insurrection.
+When Colette was only two months old, on 10 February 1932, her father was arrested and deported to Africa for his involvement in an anarchist insurrection.
 To provide for her without her father, her mother took a job as an usher at a cinema and left her in the care of the trade union activist Teresa Margaleff.
 By the time her father was able to return home and stay there, following the proclamation of an amnesty in 1934, Durruti had grown and learnt to walk and speak without her father's presence.
 He returned to caring for his daughter, singing her revolutionary songs as he bathed and fed her.

 Following the outbreak of the Spanish Civil War, Durruti's parents went to fight on the Aragon front and left her in the care of Margaleff.
 She was only five years old when her father was killed in action, but she remembered him affectionately.
 Her father's friend Joan Garcia Oliver held Durruti up as an example of "all the children whose parents have perished".
 Her mother returned to Barcelona to care for her, seeking to raise her in accordance with her anarchist ideals.
 Not long after her father's death, Durruti left Spain together with her mother and went into exile in France.

-Durruti grew up in France, becoming a French citizen after she married Roger Mariot in the 1950s.
+Colette grew up in France, becoming a French citizen after she married Roger Marlot in the 1950s.
 Together they had two children, Yvon and Rémi.
-Durruti rarely participated in any anarchist campaigns, whether by Spanish exiles or local French activists.
+Colette rarely participated in any anarchist campaigns, whether by Spanish exiles or local French activists.
 Her activism was largely dedicated to preserving the historical memory of her father.
 Anti-Francoist activist Octavio Alberola, who met Durruti during the 1950s, described her approach to activism as "tokenistic".
 By the 1970s, she was living in the Breton city of Kemper.
 There she managed a dairy company until her retirement.
 Durruti provided letters written by her father to Abel Paz, who used them as primary sources while writing the biography Durruti in the Spanish Revolution.
 On 29 May 1971, she was interviewed about her father by the German writer Hans Magnus Enzensberger.
 She told him that:

 He lived for what he thought.
 That is something wonderful.
 Sometimes I envy him.
 His life was a proper life.
 I don't believe that it was in vain.
 Of course, now he's dead, they all want to claim him for their own.
 As long as he was alive, they pursued him like a criminal.
 Now even the bourgeoisie see some good in him and the priests want to embalm him.
 A dead revolutionary is always a good revolutionary.

 Durruti retired to Northern Catalonia, where she died on 19 April 2025.